After rigorous searching for suitable student health insurances online, I stumbled upon the American visitor Insurance.

 #2 Deductible is the amount of expenses that must be paid out of pocket before an insurer will pay any expenses.

-International travel insurance resources for New Immigrants.Explore »
+Choose international travel insurance resources for travel outside your home country.Explore »

-Important factors while deciding on the best US New Immigrants health insurance plans.Explore »
+Important factors to consider while deciding on the best travel medical insurance.Explore »

-Understanding different types of US New Immigrants travel insurance options.Explore »
+Understanding different US travel insurance options, fixed benefits vs comprehensive coverage.Explore »

-New Immigrants medical insurance claims process for hospitalization.Explore »
+Travel medical insurance online claims process for getting medical care in a hospital.Explore »

 Perfect for people planning on immigrating to US but not yet left their home countries.
 Click here to read more